Disclosures and legal compliance

 Expenditure on advertising, market research, polling and direct mail

-Whilst the Commissioner for Children and Young people is not required by legislation to develop a compliant DAIP, the Commissioner for Children and Young People’s Disability Access and Inclusion Plan (Plan) was revised during 2016 and endorsed by the Corporate Executive in August 2016 and subsequently sent to the Disabilities Services Commission for approval.
+The Commissioner for Children and Young People’s Disability Access and Inclusion Plan 2016–2020 was revised during 2016 and endorsed by the Corporate Executive and the Disabilities Services Commission.

 The Disability Access and Inclusion Plan 2016–2020 is available to all staff.
 The plan forms part of the Commissioner’s standard induction information and is available in the records management system of the Commissioner’s office and on the website.